sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/eslint/README.md

 ## Using ESLint

-Text editor plugins will usually do most of the work, but these commands that may be useful as well:
+Text editor plug-ins will usually do most of the work, but these commands that may be useful as well:

 ```bash
 # This command prints any errors